ricky0123/complexity/README.md

 For more information, listen to [this interview](https://www.preposterousuniverse.com/podcast/2024/08/19/286-blaise-aguera-y-arcas-on-the-emergence-of-replication-and-computation/) with one of the authors on the Mindscape podcast or read the paper: [Computational Life: How Well-formed, Self-replicating Programs Emerge from Simple Interaction](https://arxiv.org/pdf/2406.19108).

-I created this project with [PureScript](https://pursuit.purescript.org/), a language I am trying to learn.
-Don't expect to see beautifully-written code in here just yet ;)
+I used this project to practice writing [PureScript](https://pursuit.purescript.org/).

 ## Development